top of page

 Restoring Community and Habitat.

-The Desert Shores Restoration Project is a community-led restoration that brings water and life back to a dry canal town on the Northwest Shore of California's Salton Sea.
+The Desert Shores Restoration Project is a community-initiated restoration that brings water and life back to five dry shoreline channels in a town on the Northwest Shore of California's Salton Sea.

 Project goals include: